3 minute read

 Prior to the update, 10 organic search results showed up.
 Now that number ranges from five to 10, with an average of seven.

-In addition, Google redesigned the “Ad” label that accompanies paid ad listings to resemble organic results listings.
+In addition, Google redesigned the “Ad” label that accompanies paid ad listings to resemble organic search results.
 While Google claims the new iteration is more prominent, users have a difficult time differentiating it.
 This is not the only change.
 The ad label is now in bolded black text and the URL sits atop the headline text and is in black font, as well.
 These changes have rendered paid ads almost identical to organic search results.

 Google’s Organic Results Play Second Fiddle